Trzinka/OUTDATED-Home-Assistant-SOLVED---Calculate-cost-for-individual-device-cost-kWh/README.md

 ![Fiksna cena elektrike mesečno](https://github.com/Trzinka/HA-energy-cost/assets/40424965/d3f005d9-8024-43c8-a911-4e01972344bf)

-Now we have the sensor we created created "Electricity price €/kWh" and "Fixed monthly electricity price" and we can continue to the next point.
+Now we have the sensor we created "Electricity price €/kWh" and "Fixed monthly electricity price" and we can continue to the next point.

 3.)
 Then create a day, week, month (if you want you can also do for hourly) utility sensor from the accumulation sensor.
 ************************************************************************************************************************